Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Experiments on LLMs

-Here we show the full experiment results in Table \ref{tab:roberta_k512} and plot more loss curves to compare with MeZO.
-As shown in Figure \ref{fig:app_roberta1} and Figure \ref{fig:app_roberta2}, we can see that \nameo can greatly accelerate the training process over MeZO, which verifies the robustness of \name.
+In Table \ref{tab:roberta_k512} we show the full experiment results.
+Additionally, we plot more loss curves to compare with MeZO.
+As shown in Figure \ref{fig:app_roberta1}, we can see that \nameo can greatly accelerate the training process over MeZO, which verifies the robustness of \name.